All Piedmont University students must live in the residence halls except the following:

 How do we assign student rooms?
 We assign students rooms based on available spaces according to the date when the Residence Hall Application and deposit are received and on the number of credit hours accumulated.
 All roommate requests must be mutual.
 Every attempt will be made to honor roommate requests, but they are not guaranteed.
 Piedmont prides itself on making every effort to match students with roommates who share like interests and hope to create life-long relationships.

 How are rooms assigned after the freshmen year?
 Current students will be allowed to choose their fall residence hall placement during the Spring Semester.
-A $100 fee is required, prior to sign up, and will be applied to the Fall housing charges.
-If the room assignment is cancelled any time prior to taking occupancy, the housing fee will be forfeited to the college.
+A $250 fee is required, prior to sign up, and will be applied to the Fall housing charges.
+If the room assignment is canceled any time prior to taking occupancy, the housing fee will be forfeited to the university.